-class tc\toolbox.diffusion.GeneralUpperHashinShtrikman
+class tc\toolbox.diffusion.HashinShtrikmanBoundPrescribed

-General upper Hashin-Shtrikman bounds: the innermost shell consists of the phase with the most sluggish kinetics
+Hashin-Shtrikman bounds with prescribed phase as matrix phase: the outermost shell consists of the prescribed phase.

 Based on a variant of the Hashin-Shtrikman bounds, their geometrical interpretation are concentric spherical shells of each phase.